Debian

 - APT (Advanced Package Tool):

-Command-line tool for managing packages (apt-get
+Command-line tool for managing packages (apt-get,apt,apt-cache). - dpkg:

-Low-level tool for installing, removing, and managing.deb
+Low-level tool for installing, removing, and managing.debpackages.

 📝 Useful Commands